PauloPhagula/site/_drafts/2017-01-12-mysql-perils.md

 The limit for VARCHAR was lifted from 255 on MySQL 5.0.3.
 And it is 21844 when using UTF-8 (the real UTF8 not UTF8 :)).

-## Why keep MySQL
+## Why keep MySQL then?

-Given all these issues why keep MySQL instead of going with something else, seems to be a legitimate question.
-I think I keep it for these reasons and maybe you want to keep it too:
+Given all these subtleties why keep MySQL instead of going with something else, seems to be a legitimate question.
+After all some people may be used to the level of strictness of some other vendor's products and may not tolerate these "things".
+But just as in every other technological decision there are many other factors and forces involved -- dark and light.
+And in this particular case I think there are more light forces than dark.
+Though these are my personal reasons for keeping it I think they will resonate with you:

 - Ecosystem (WordPress, Drupal, <insert your favorite CMS here>)
-- It's open source, free, has a great community, and lots of resources to learn from on the web
+- It's open source, free, has a great community, and lots of resources to learn from on the web.
-- It's not that bad, you just have to educate yourself, discipline it by setting the sql mode to be reasonable default server wise, and start taking the warnings it produces seriously.
+- It's not that bad, you just have to educate yourself, discipline it by setting the SQL mode to be reasonable default server wise, and start taking the warnings it produces seriously.
+Whenever you MySQL says there was a warning, `SHOW` it as to better decide how to proceed from there.

+I promised not to make comparisons with other products, but I'd be remiss if I didn't mention that if these issues are really bothering you then perhaps you can try a different distribution of MySQL other than the default one, which usually have more saner defaults out of the box, like: Percona Server, MariaDB, Drizzle or WebScaleSQL.
+They're are MySQL after all.

 ---